MaikeMorrison/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am an incoming PhD student in Ecology and Evolutionary Biology at Stanford University, where I will be working with Erin Mordecai and Noah Rosenberg.
+I am an incoming PhD student in Ecology and Evolutionary Biology at Stanford University, where I will be working with [Erin Mordecai]{https://www.mordecailab.com/} and [Noah Rosenberg]{https://rosenberglab.stanford.edu/}.

-My undergraduate research advisors at the University of Texas were Mark Kirkpatrick and Lauren Ancel Meyers.
-I also worked with John Witte at the University of California, San Francisco, and Ephraim Hanks at Penn State.
+My undergraduate research advisors at the University of Texas were [Mark Kirkpatrick]{https://kirkpatricklab.org/} and [Lauren Ancel Meyers]{http://www.bio.utexas.edu/research/meyers/index.html}.
+I also worked with [John Witte]{http://wittelab.ucsf.edu/pages/people} at the University of California, San Francisco, and [Ephraim Hanks]{https://sites.psu.edu/hanks/} at Penn State.